 A passion for creating exceptional design and living spaces is the very first thing you should have.
 That desire for creating homes your clients will love to live in will be your pinnacle of growth in the industry.

-Identifying your ideal client will help you set up your brand and marketing activity and help you get the perfect clients.
+Identifying your ideal client will help you set up your brand and marketing activity and help you find the perfect clients.
 Knowing your target audience will allow you to market your services more strategically and effectively.
 Find out their likes, dislikes, where they hang out online, their demographics.
 Create a set of personas who you believe to be your target audience.

 Don’t fret too much over your logo, some of the best logos are best when kept simple and easily readable.
 It should match your own style and the niche you have chosen to serve as part of your design business.